dagnall53/ESPMQTTRocnetSound/README.md

 The Chuff period computation uses CV2, and 5 to re-extract the intended speed to generate a "ChuffPeriod" that is used to trigger chuffs.
 ChuffPeriod is set in 'SetServo@ in the Subroutines.h".
 By changing the constant "2590" in that location, the chuff to wheel rotation rate can be altered to get best effect for your loco.

+ ## CODING
+ My coding ability does not yet allow me to use libraries properly.
+All the code here relies on a lot of "global" type variables.I have tried to write in a more object oriented way when adding the "chuff" stuff, but failed, mainly because I am confused about how the Arduino IDE actually compiles what and when.
+This code worked when I put it on the github, but if you move the sequence of the #defines at the beginning it may well cause errors...
+If you would like to help reorganise the code into proper .h and .cpp stuff I would love to hear from you.
+Having said that, you can switch off the Loco define and it should compile as a "stationary" node, then  Switch off the Audio define to give access to a few more ports so you can use them as loco sensors or servos for points or........